-Griffin Primary, Mountbatten Primary, Thorpepark Primary
+Griffin, Mountbatten and Thorpepark Primary Schools

 Applications for pupils having an Education Health Care Plan (EHCP) will be dealt with in accordance with the Code of Practice on Special Educational Needs.
 Where a school is named in an EHCP, following consultation with the Head of School and Governors, the governing body are required to admit the pupil.
 If there are fewer applications than places available, all applicants will be allocated a place.
-After the allocation of pupils with an EHCP, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below in the academic year 2022-2023:
+After the allocation of pupils with an EHCP, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below in the academic year 2023-2024:

-1. Children in public care at the time when preferences are expressed, and those who have been previously looked after, (see note (iv))
+1. Children in public care at the time when preferences are expressed, and those who have been previously looked after, This includes children who were previously in state care outside of England and ceased to be in state care because of being adopted and any child who became subject to a child arrangement order or special guardianship order (see note (iv))